 Don't get me wrong here.
 I'm not saying that appearance is of no importance.
 Far from it.
 However, in this article, my intention is to address the excessive importance newcomers place on beauty.
 In fact, if you belong to the other extreme, discounting the value of the appearance of a website altogether, you might want to read my discussion of Two Common Web Design Myths at http://www.thesitewizard.com/archive/myths.shtml

-Having said that, your site can still survive (or even thrive) if it is a plain-looking site like Google.
+Having said that, your site can still survive (or even thrive) if it is a plain-looking site.
+Take Google as a case in point.
+It is, for the most part, plain-looking (at least at the time I wrote this).
+But one can hardly argue with its success.
 This is not necessarily the case if you overlook the other important issues in web design.

 All sites are created for a particular purpose.
 Some were created so that their owners can sell something.
 Others are information resources (like thesitewizard.com).
 Still others are designed to showcase their owner's talents (such as sites displaying the owner's resumes and portfolios).